SIDRA Model Features Summary

 Flow proportions for lane movements from each approach lane to each exit lane can be specified; relevant to modelling forward movement of platoon patterns and backward effect of lane blockages.

-Site turning volumes (origin-destination demand flow rates) used.
+Site turning volumes (approach-movement demand flow rates) used.

-Determined from Site origin-destination demand flow rates; significant effect on signal platoon modelling.
+Determined from Site approach-movement demand flow rates; significant effect on signal platoon modelling.

 Determined from upstream and downstream lane flow rates to allow the user to calibrate external approach lane use.